profburke/komapainter/README.md

 Komapainter creates PNG images of Shogi pieces (koma).
 It is inspired by Masafumi Yokoyama's [Ruby gem](https://github.com/myokoym/shogi_koma).

-This package is a tale of a programmer's hubris and laziness...
+This program is a tale of a programmer's hubris and laziness.
+You can read my sad tale [below](#tale).

 ## How to Use